-Have earned minimum GPA of 2.75 (on a scale of 0-4) in their BS degrees; and
+- Have earned minimum GPA of 2.75 (on a scale of 0-4) in their BS degrees; and

 Requirements for Admission to Conditionally Classified Standing

-Those students who meet minimum requirements for admission to the Graduate Division, but do not meet departmental requirements, may be admitted to conditionally classified standing, on the approval of the department graduate committee.
+Those applicants who meet minimum requirements for graduate admission, but do not meet departmental requirements, may be admitted to conditionally classified standing on the approval of the department graduate committee.
 The individual admission notification will explain required terms and conditions for attaining Classified standing.
 Resolving deficiencies usually involve successful completion of undergraduate courses in meteorology courses and math.
-Upon completion of the necessary courses, the student advances from conditional to classified standing via petition to Graduate Studies.
+Upon completion of these courses, the student advances from conditional to classified standing via petition to Graduate Studies.

 Requirements for Advancement to Candidacy

 University requirements for advancement to candidacy for the master's degree are outlined in the Graduate Policies and Procedures section of this catalog.
 Competence in the general areas covered by METR 121A (Dynamic Meteorology I), METR 125 (Physical Meteorology), either METR 060 or METR 171A (Synoptic Meteorology, to be decided in consultation with the department graduate committee), and METR 100W or METR 202 (Technical Writing), must be demonstrated to the Department Graduate Committee prior to admission to candidacy.
-This can be done by: satisfactory completion of these courses (or their equivalent) with a minimum grade of "B" in each; or passage of a comprehensive written examination.
+This can be done by satisfactory completion of these courses (or their equivalent) with a minimum grade of "B" in each, or successful completion of a comprehensive written examination.
 Students should consult with the graduate advisor concerning these alternatives.
 A student admitted in classified standing may be admitted to candidacy after completion of the terms and conditions specified in the admission notification letter.

 The University requires that all graduate students complete the Graduation Writing Assessment Requirement (GWAR) prior to advancement to candidacy.
 Please refer to the SJSU catalog section titled "Graduation Writing Assessment Requirement" for details.
 For graduate courses that meet the GWAR, refer to the GWAR Course List on the College of Graduate Studies website.
 MS, Meteorology students are currently required to take METR 202 to satisfy this University requirement.

 Courses taken to meet the requirements for admission to candidacy will not be counted as part of the MS program.
 All students must complete the Graduation Writing Assessment Requirement.

 Plan A (Thesis)